Sedalia Man Arrested for Driving While Suspended - NewsBreak

 Sedalia Man Arrested for Driving While Suspended

 Pettis County Deputies spotted an individual Saturday evening who they knew to have a warrant for his arrest, and also had a suspended driving status.
-Deputies attempted to stop...ksisradio.com
+Deputies attempted to stop...awesome923.com

 Pettis County Deputies spotted an individual Saturday evening who they knew to have a warrant for his arrest, and also had a suspended driving status.
-Deputies attempted to stop...ksisradio.com
+Deputies attempted to stop...awesome923.com

 Comments / 0